LocalAngelPenguin/LatiosMecanimV2-Examples/README.md

 # LatiosMecanimV2-Examples
-A repository for all assets used within the *link* video.
+A repository for all assets used within the video.

 # Contains:
 - "AnimationScaleFixer" one of the two fixes for scaling issues.